2018 Chabahar suicide bombing

-A suicide car bombing occurred on 6 December 2018 near a police station in Chabahar city, Sistan and Baluchestan Province.
+A suicide car bombing in Iran occurred on 6 December 2018 near a police station in Chabahar city, Sistan and Baluchestan Province.
 The attack left at least two policemen killed and 48 others injured, among them women and children.

 Iranian media has accused the Ansar Al-Furqan group a Sunni jihadi group, of being behind the incident.
 Ansar Al-Furqan took responsibility for the attack.
 Suicide bombings are rare in Iran.

 Bombing

 A suicide bomber drove a pickup truck loaded with explosives towards a Law Enforcement Police's station in Chabahar city.
 Police officers blocked the vehicle and started shooting at the driver, who then blew the car up near the station.
 According to France 24, as soon as the car bomb was detonated, gunmen tried assaulting the Police Headquarters, but they were killed by Iranian security forces.

 At least two policemen killed and 48 others injured as a result of the bombing.
 The injured people, among them women and children, consisted of 10 military personnel and 32 civilian, 28 of whom were immediately discharged from the hospital after outpatient treatment and 8 others underwent surgery.